xiaopppy/beautiful-jekyll/aboutme.md

 - I am currently working with [Dr. Ming Li](https://cs.uwaterloo.ca/~mli/), and collaborate with [RSVP Technologies Inc.](http://rsvp.ai/#/index).
 - My research interests are in the general area of machine learning, particularly in **deep learning** recently.
-My current research topic is about **natural language generation/understanding**.
+My current research topic is about **natural language generation and understanding**.
 I am also interested in **image processing and retrieval**, and **computer vision**.

 ### My history